rave-altfred/crontopus/WARP.md

 1. **GitOps-First**: Job definitions live in Git (Forgejo) as YAML manifests, NOT in database
    - Users create/edit/delete jobs via UI, which commits to Git via backend API
    - Git remains single source of truth
+   - Each tenant has a private repository: `crontopus/job-manifests-{tenant_id}`
-2. **Agent as Reconciler**: Agent pulls from Git and manages scheduler state, does NOT execute jobs
+2. **Agent as Reconciler**: Agent pulls from tenant's Git repo and manages scheduler state, does NOT execute jobs
 3. **Ping-Based Check-ins**: Jobs report results via HTTP POST to control plane
-4. **Multi-Tenant**: Isolated tenant data and policies
+4. **Multi-Tenant**: Complete isolation with tenant-specific Git repositories
+   - One tenant per user (`tenant_id = username`)
+   - Repositories auto-created during registration
+   - All job operations scoped to tenant's repository
 5. **Database for Runtime Only**: Database stores users, tenants, run history, metrics - NOT job definitions

 ## Component Relationships